jonathaneeckhout/cwars/design/game/Stats.md

 Stats define the core attributes of each unit.
 They determine a unit’s effectiveness in combat, survivability, and overall performance within your settlement or army.

+## Position
+Represents the unit’s current location on the 2D world map.

 ## Health
 Represents the unit’s life.
 Units take damage in combat or from starvation.